 This gravel type provides one of the best surfaces for driveways due to easy maintenance and low cost.

 Pea gravel doesn’t have any sharp edges or seams that can trap water or ice, which means it won’t crack or break and will be easy to maintain.
+It’s also commonly used in other places like playgrounds and other kid-friendly areas due to its roundness which makes it safer.

 Pea gravel is a type of stone that can be used in driveways and provides good drainage when wet.